aditi02thakur/DevLinker/README.md

 This is a MERN stack application.
 It is a small social network app that includes authentication, profiles and forum posts.
 Deployed : https://stark-sierra-08936.herokuapp.com/

+## Functionality
+- Sign up and sign in
+- Publicly available:
+  - List of all registered developers
+  - Profiles of each developer
+- Privately available:
+  - Personal dashboard (experiences and education)
+  - Edit profile view
+  - Adding and Deleting experience
+  - Adding and Deleting education
+  - Deleting an account
+  - Posts
+    - Add and Delete the post
+    - Like and Lislike the post
+    - Add and Delete Comment on the post

 ### Add a default.json file in config folder with the following

 ```